 Clothing, Linens, Shoes and Microwaves

-Art for Humanity will be collecting “gently used” but functional clothing, linens, shoes, microwaves, air conditioners, rugs, and pots, pans and other kitchen items.
-Winter clothing is most needed.
+Art for Humanity will be collecting “gently used” but functional clothing, linens, shoes, microwaves, rugs, and pots, pans and other kitchen items.
 Linens are needed, including sheets, blankets, bed spreads and towels.
 Receipts for tax purposes are available.
 Financial donations are appreciated to assist with shipping.